budik21/fapi-docs/docs/api-guide/objects-business/match/player-rating.md

  * **Bonus subtype** (`bonuses.subtype`) represents the "performance level" or tier.
 This field is populated only for specific bonuses that produce tiered outputs.

 For example, a passing bonus might have three tiers based on accuracy (>90%, >93%, or >96%), resulting in subtypes of `good`, `very_good`, or `excellent`.
 You can display this information to help users better understand the quality of the player's performance.

+If the calculated result is positive, it is considered a **bonus**; if negative, it is considered a **penalty**.
+Refer to the table below for details.

 | Bonus Type                 | Bonus Subtype                                                                                                       | Metrics Involved                                          | Output range       |
 |:---------------------------|:--------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------|:-------------------|